-If you are planning to visit Kyoto but do not want to go to crowded places such as Arashiyama bamboo forest, Kyomizu temple, or Kinkaku-ji Golden Temple, ... then Uji is a great choice for you.
-A peaceful city, not too crowded, but still has many ancient features of the ancient capital of Kyoto, in particular, this is considered the place that produces the highest quality teas in Japan, and is the homeland of Matcha. .
+If you are planning to visit Kyoto but do not want to go to crowded places such as Arashiyama Bamboo Forest, Kyomizu Temple, or Kinkaku-ji Golden Temple, ... then Uji is a great choice for you.
+A peaceful city, not too crowded, but still retains many ancient features of the ancient capital of Kyoto, in particular, this is considered the place that produces the highest quality tea in Japan, and is the hometown of Matcha.

 Come follow me and explore this beautiful and peaceful city in one day to see what's on offer 😉

-First, about how to get there, to get to Uji by train, we can use 2 routes JR or Keihan.
-Depending on your departure location, choose the appropriate train route!
+First, let's talk about how to get there.
+To reach Uji by train, you can take either the JR or Keihan lines.
+Depending on your departure location, you can choose the most suitable train line for your journey!

 The first place to visit of the day is Uji Bridge, a large bridge spanning the Uji River, located right at the exit of Keihan Uji Station.